lnihlen/lnihlen.github.io/_posts/2018-08-21-tap-tempo-raspberry-pi.md

 tags: [ supercollider, i_made_a_thing ]
 ---

-Set up the Pi last night, these things are surprisingly quick for being so comparatively inexpensive!
+Set up the Pi last night, these things are surprisingly quick for being comparatively inexpensive!
 Now working to follow the [instructions](https://supercollider.github.io/development/building-raspberrypi) for building from source.